I received an email from one of my DaddyTravelsNow readers. I thought I’d write an entry on how we travel for FREE or nearly FREE Here’s the email:

 We’ve taken many trips where we used points with Chase and we paid $11 per person in fees (between 2014 and 2018).

 We go to Hawaii yearly, the years I mentioned above were the visits that allowed us to use our travel rewards.
-All other years prior to that, our airfare and hotel stays were paid in cash.
+All other years prior to that, our airfare and hotel stays were always paid in cash.

 New York City